metaplex-foundation/spell-backend/README.md

 You can use 2 different approaches to set up local development.
 The first one using `Docker` and `SQLx`, the second one implies that everything will be installed locally.

-## Local development setup via Docker and Sqlx
+## Local development setup via Docker and SQLx
 Follow the steps below to set up the local development environment using `Docker` and `sqlx`.
 All commands should be run from the root directory.

 ### 1. Set Up Docker Services